-- Address any validation errors displayed on screen after attempted submission, then return to the "Certify and Submit" screen to submit the application. - Note the confirmation message at the top of the page.
-Users will also receive a notification in the "bell" alerts confirming submission. - If you do not receive an application submission confirmation email or validation from JustGrants, or if you receive an error notification, please contact the JustGrants Service Desk at 833-872-5175 or JustGrants.Support@usdoj.gov.
+- Address any validation errors displayed on screen after attempted submission, then return to the "Certify and Submit" screen to submit the application.
+Access the [Application Submission Validation Errors Quick Reference Guide](#) for step-by-step instructions to resolve errors prior to submission. - Note the confirmation message at the top of the page.
+Users will also receive a notification in the "bell" alerts confirming submission. - If you do not receive an application submission confirmation email or validation from JustGrants, or if you receive an error notification, please contact the JustGrants Service Desk at 833-872-5175 or [JustGrants.Support@usdoj.gov](mailto:JustGrants.Support@usdoj.gov).
 See the [Application Resource Guide](#) for additional information.